-Public witness Michael Sanders expressed concern about the frequency of pipe failures and main breaks at Connestee Falls, the Company's response to a recent sewage spill into the lake, and communications about boil water notices.
-The Company offered the following response to witness Sanders' testimony:
+In its Asheville report, CWSNC offered specific responses to customer service complaints which were voiced at the public hearing.
+For instance, Michael Sanders expressed concern about the frequency of pipe failures and main breaks at Connestee Falls, the Company's response to a recent sewage spill into the lake, and communications about boil water notices.
+The Company offered the following response to Mr. Sanders' testimony: